davidkeya/davidkeya/_portfolio/index.md

 Here you'll find summaries of the major projects I've done over the years, which are representative of my skills and interests.
-These projects span everything from mathematical physics to machine learning, from finance to advertising, from the theoretical to the practical.
+These projects span everything from mathematical physics to health, from finance to education, from the theoretical to the practical.

-The discussion here is generally non-technical; for the research projects, related publications can be found in [my resume][1].
-There are also links to documents at the top of each page, which offer more depth.
-If you're curious about technical details I've glossed over, feel free to [contact me][2].

 <div style="margin-bottom:1cm" align="center"><font size="55">Selected Projects</font></div>